ikonkere/magic/README.md

 ### Running

-Again, use your favourite microprofile runtime: wildfly, liberty, spring-boot, etc.
+Again, use your favourite microprofile runtime: wildfly, liberty, spring-boot, etc. Service registry will automatically discover all nodes (service instances).
+Theoretically, as it's a node itself, it can scale as an ordinary node, never tested that though.

 ## Service client

-Now that you built your mesh, you need to access it and start using your nodes.
+Now that you built your mesh, you need to access it and start using your services.

 This part is less developer-friendly.

 ### Coding

 First you must configure the mediator (service executor).
-Yeah, i know, configuring transport explicitly - not cool.
+Yeah, i know, configuring transport explicitly - not cool, but you most probably have it initialized elsewhere.

 	package com.mystuff;